Polish Blood

-Polish Blood (German: Polenblut) is a 1934 musical film directed by Carl Lamac and starring Anny Ondra, Hans Moser and Iván Petrovich.
+Polish Blood (German: Polenblut, Czech: Polská krev) is a 1934 black and white musical film directed by Karel Lamač and starring Anny Ondra.
 It is an operetta film, based on the libretto of the operetta Polenblut by the Austrian playwright Leo Stein.
-The film's sets were designed by art directors Bohumil Hes and Stepán Kopecký.
-A separate Czech language version titled Polská krev was also released.
+The film's sets were designed by art directors Bohumil Hes and Štěpán Kopecký.

+Two version of the film with different casts exist - A German version titled Polenblut and a Czech version titled Polská krev.